-- Identify potential problem and opportunity areas, identify disconnects and perform gap analysis to develop the business requirements of potential “endstates” (“shouldbe” states.)
+- Identify the potential problem and opportunity areas, identify disconnects, and perform a gap analysis to develop the business requirements of potential “endstates” (“shouldbe” states.)

 - Follow a process to identify and evaluate alternative “endstate” solutions and develop recommendations and requirements of the “desiredendstates” (“shouldbe”)

 - Understand and address the impact of change on the people, and how this affects the business requirements project.

 Total Systems Education is renowned for working closely with clients, all over the world, to design and deliver training that exactly fits their specific needs.
 They don’t believe in “cookie-cutter” training!
 Their philosophy is that training must be current and real-world; delivering a skill-set that encompasses world-class best practices but is also immediately transferrable to the workplace.
 Total Systems Education is proud to be a PMI Premier Authorized Training Partner (ATP) and a recipient of the “Best of the Best” Continuing Education Provider of the Year.
 For Business Analysts, Total Systems is also an EEP, Endorsed Education Provider, of the IIBA.
 These endorsements and certifications allow us to have our courses reviewed by the IIBA and PMI for relevancy, quality, and adherence to the best practices supported by both of these prestigious global organizations.
 These certifications also allow us to award PDUs and CDUs to participants involved in the professional credentialing processes for PMP, CAPM, CBAP, and the newly developed CCBA.